dedis/cothority/conode/README.md

 # Conode

-This package implements the cothority server, which are linked together to form cothorities, run decentralized protocols, and offer services to clients.
+This package implements the cothority server.
+Conodes are linked together to form cothorities, run decentralized protocols, and offer services to clients.

 ## Getting Started